Numkil/VimConf/README.md

 Installation
 ------------
-**Required packages:** clang, ctags, jedi, ruby, a terminal emulator that supports 256 colors if you want to benefit from the amazingly researched solarized colorscheme, personally I prefer using Gvim because it makes copying from different sources and colourschemes a hell of a lot more straightforward.
+**Required packages:** clang, ctags, a terminal emulator that supports 256 colors if you want to benefit from the amazingly researched solarized colorscheme, personally I prefer using Gvim because it makes copying from different sources and using colourschemes a hell of a lot more straightforward.

     git clone https://github.com/Numkil/VimConf.git
     ln -s /pathTowhereyoucloned/VimConf/.vimrc ~/.vimrc